Skip to content

 If you cannot browse and select your own files, it is likely caused by new Android permissions that Google changed with their newer development kits.
 Please try this: Go to "System" -> "Apps & Notifications" -> Select "PlayZX" app -> scroll down to "Permissions" and allow "Storage" permission.

-• It plays a file but ZX Spectrum does not seem to register it at all
+• It plays a file, but ZX Spectrum does not seem to register the sound at all

 • Can I do anything else to increase the volume?